 Charred Black Cladding

-Charred Black cladding is one of our newest and most innovative products.
+Charred Black cladding (people also search for charred wood cladding or charred larch cladding) is one of our newest and most innovative products.
 The timber is charred black by hand with a blow torch and then sealed with a Danish Oil.
 The finished product has a uniform look which is increasingly growing in popularity.
-Depending on your building and its surroundings, Charred Black Cladding can look traditional or super modern.
+Depending on your building and its surroundings, Charred Wood Cladding can look traditional or super modern.

 When installing your cladding we recommend that you start by fitting a breathable membrane to the wall, then fit softwood battens to the wall which will be an anchor point to fix your charred black cladding to.
 By fixing to battens rather than straight to the inner wall you will allow air to flow behind the cladding.

 For our machined profiles we recommend that you leave a 3mm gap between boards and if you are installing tongue and groove cladding you should install it with the tongue facing up so that moisture doesn’t gather in the groove.
 When fitting feather edge burnt wood cladding, bear in mind that when quoting your coverage we price off a 25mm overlap so if you want a larger overlap you will need more timber.